adamgreen/MiP_ProMini-Pack/Arduino/MiP_ProMini_Pack_Library/README.md

 None

 #### Returns
-A signed integer representing whether it is front heavy (positive value) or back heavy (negative value).
+A signed integer representing how much it is tilted to keep its center of mass directly over the wheels.
+A positive value if it is front heavy and a negative value if it is back heavy.

 #### Notes
 * The MiP robot weight updates may be lost if you are spending too much time sending output back to the Arduino IDE's serial monitor.
 See [Limitations](#limitations) section above.